 - At the end of the film, Dredger has to be slowly air choked by Watson because he's just too darn big for anything else.

 - Star Wars: Darth Vader's Force Choke appears to be a long distance mystical air choke.
 Slow, unpleasant, unstoppable.
 Very dark-sidey.
 But apparently just non-lethal enough that it was okay for Luke to use it in Return of the Jedi as long as he didn't actually kill anyone.

 - The expanded universe explains that it actually collapses and crushes the windpipe, which explains, to a degree, why it works faster than normal.

 - Two chokes appear in Never Say Never Again.
 James uses a sleeper hold on a Mook guard during Unwinnable Training Simulation opening and an assassin uses a sleeper hold on one of the attendants at Shrublands.

 - In The Princess Bride, The Man in Black knocks out Fezzik with a blood choke.
-It takes several minutes and they have a rather cordial conversation all the while.
+Since Fezzik is a giant, it takes several minutes and they have a rather cordial conversation all the while.

 - In Sneakers Dick Gordon knocks out Bishop with a sleeper hold.
 In contrast to the repeated Tap on the Head he's been given up to this point, it's an act of mercy.

 - Count Yorga: The titled character loves doing these when he can and its always fatal.